MatiasNAmendola/hBootstrap/README.markdown

 ##  Settings

-- Settings are set directly in hBootForm.php
+- Settings are set in hBootForm.php

 ##  Methods